cs4241-19a/a1-gettingstarted/README.md

   - li: color #c0A5894
   - table & th: solid border, 5px for table and 1px for th
 - **Added addtional HTML Tags**
-  - <image>: Photo of myself
+  - image: Photo of myself
-  - <a> (Link): Links to my IMGD4000 project page.
+  - link (a): Links to my IMGD4000 project page.
 Can be found right under the table of CS classes I've taken.
-  - <table>: Forms a table of all the CS classes I've taken.
+  - table: Forms a table of all the CS classes I've taken.
-  - <address>: For my email address at the top.
+  - address: For my email address at the top.
-  - <select>: To create a small drop-down menu in the "Memes" section at the bottom.
+  - select: To create a small drop-down menu in the "Memes" section at the bottom.
 Currently does nothing.
   - (The <iframe> tag was copied from YouTube's video embed, so it's not my work.
 I just put the video embed there for fun.)

 ### Design Achievements